T. Boone Pickens Foundation

 Getting on Their Radar

 The foundation operates primarily through connections to T. Boone Pickens' established relationships and priorities.
-Based on the foundation's grant history, organizations most likely to be invited include:
+Based on the foundation's grant history, organisations most likely to be invited include:

-• Institutions with existing Pickens connections: Oklahoma State University, where Pickens was an alumnus, has been the largest beneficiary with over $652 million in total support.
+• Institutions with existing Pickens connections: Oklahoma State University, where Pickens was an alumnus, has been a significant beneficiary.

-• Geographic alignment: Organizations based in Texas and Oklahoma appear to receive priority consideration, with Flower Mound, TX serving as the foundation's location.
+• Geographic alignment: Organisations based in Texas and Oklahoma appear to receive priority consideration, with Flower Mound, TX serving as the foundation's location.

 • Foundation board connections: With only four leadership members (Ronald D. Bassett, Robert L. Stillwell, Jay Rosser, and Andrew J. Littlefair), invitations likely stem from their professional networks and strategic relationships.